GSA/notifications-api/docs/all.md

 U.S. Notify DNS records are maintained within [the 18f/dns repository](https://github.com/18F/dns/blob/main/terraform/notify.gov.tf).
 To create new DNS records for notify.gov or any subdomains:

-1. Update the `notify.gov.tf` terraform to update or create the new records within Route53 and push the branch to the 18f/dns repository.
+1. Update the `notify.gov.tf` terraform to update oƒr create the new records within Route53 and push the branch to the 18f/dns repository.
 1. Open a PR.
 1. Verify that the plan output within circleci creates the records that you expect.
 1. Request a PR review from the 18F/tts-tech-portfolio team